 DHS warns police that Chinese DJI drones are ‘at risk’ of data breach

-Surveillance drones made by Chinese drone maker DJI are at risk of having their data intercepted, warns the to U.S. departments.
+Surveillance drones made by Chinese drone maker DJI are at risk of having their data intercepted, warns the Department of Homeland Security to U.S. police departments.

 Chinese DJI drones are ‘at risk’ of data breach, DHS warns police